syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 ![Initial selected range in Date Range Picker](images/getting-started/initialselectedrange.png)

 ## Initial selected ranges
-You can programmatically set more than one selected range for `DateRangePicker` by setting start and end ranges to the [initialSelectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/initialSelectedRanges.html) property.
+You can set more than one selected range for `DateRangePicker` by setting start and end ranges to the [initialSelectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/initialSelectedRanges.html) property.

 {% tabs %}
 {% highlight Dart %}